pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 - The worker thread does blocking reads to the relay queue and gets woken up right away by Python when a message arrives
 - When the user calls ``send()``, a ``None`` is injected in the relay queue, forcing the worker thread to wake up and process the user provided payload right away.

-Using the approach described above, a message can be read from the link-layer and processed after 2 context switches, which are achievable in about 20us on both Windows and Linux.
+Using the approach described above, a message can be read from the link-layer and processed after 2 context switches, which are achievable in about 20us each on both Windows and Linux.
 This
 40us latency is far better than the latency caused by calls to ``time.sleep()`` required with v1.x.
 Considering that a CAN bus running at 500kbps has a message duration of about 230us, the latency is in the acceptable range.